Winter is upon us and it brings changes to the skincare routine.

 Adjustments to the skincare routine in winter include getting to the root of the problem from the inside and out.
 There are changes in the actual skincare regimen, there are environmental factors, and there is the inside-out approach that can help as well.

-Before discussing how to change the skincare routine to combat wintertime dryness, let’s see what moisturizer ingredients are doing what for our skin.
+Before discussing how to change the skincare routine to combat wintertime dryness, let’s see what moisturizer ingredients are doing for our skin.

 Humectants are ingredients that attract moisture.
 They include hyaluronic acid, glycerin, ceramides, honey, and lecithin.